lucasnbsb/Data-Structures-and-Algorithms/README.md

     - nasty type conversions in the division case
     - otherwise its polish notation, just stack it up and
     - mind the order of the operators
+### 153. Find Minimum in Rotated Sorted Array
+    -
+### 167. Two Sum II - Input Array Is Sorted
+    - binary search
+    - walk the right and left pointers one by one
 ### 198. House Robber
     - A pretty fundamental problem in learning DP
     - Always the same approach, identify the recursive relationship, simplify into what is actualy needed to calculate the next position.